We've created this Forum Thread with some workarounds and advice to assist you in publishing you ebook.

 Tax and Withholding FAQ

-Lulu employees cannot provide tax advice.
-We recommend you carefully research tax requirements for your locale and consult a tax attorney if you need additional assistance.
+Disclaimer: Lulu employees cannot provide tax advice.
+We recommend you carefully research tax requirements for your locale and consult a tax professional.

 Why do some of my books have withholding, while others don’t?